tommyannguyen/dotnet-microservice-kit/README.md

 ## How to Run ?

 ### Tye
 Tye is a super-awesome way to run your applications quickly.
-The `fluentpos` project already has this support.
-Simply run the following at the `./fluentpos` directory :
+T

 ```
 make tye